India–Singapore relations: Development of bilateral relations

 Diplomatic relations between India and Singapore were established on 24 August 1965, fifteen days after the latter became independent.
 Ever since Singapore's independence, both nations have maintained high-level contacts.
 Between 1966 and 1971 the Prime Minister of Singapore Lee Kuan Yew visited India three times (1966, 1970 and 1971).
 The then-Indian Prime Minister Indira Gandhi visited Singapore in 1968, as did Indian leader Morarji Desai.
 Singapore supported India's bid to become a permanent member of the U.N.
 Security Council and expand its role and influence in the Association of Southeast Asian Nations (ASEAN).
 Singapore also supported India in its war against Pakistan in 1965 and the Kashmir conflict.

 Military relations between the two nations had been limited due to foreign policy differences in the Cold War era, as Singapore was allied with NATO, whilst India established itself as a founding member of the Non-Aligned Movement, and as the only South Asian country to recognise the Democratic Republic of Afghanistan.

 In 2003, India and Singapore signed a bilateral agreement on expanding military cooperation, conducting joint military training, developing military technology and achieving maritime security.
 The Singaporean Navy and the Indian Navy have conducted joint naval exercises and training since 1993 such as SIMBEX and MILAN near India's Andaman and Nicobar Islands.
 India and Singapore have also expanded their cooperation in fighting terrorism.

 Over the last two decades, Singapore has positioned itself as the hub of India's economic, political and strategic relationships in Southeast Asia.
 When India announced its Look East policy in 1992, Singapore positioned itself as India's de facto regional sponsor.
 As Indian Defence Minister Pranab Mukherjee commented in 2006, Singapore has become “the hub of its political, economic and security strategy in the whole of East Asia.”

 According to a 2010 Gallup poll, 40% of Singaporeans approve of India's leadership, with 23% disapproving and 37% uncertain.

 After the death of Lee Kuan Yew in 2015, India followed with a weekend of national mourning in memory of the founding father of Singapore, and Prime Minister Narendra Modi visited Singapore in November 2015 reaffirming fifty years of bilateral relations.

-In September 2025, Prime Ministers Narendra Modi and Lawrence Wong signed agreements on green energy, advanced manufacturing, and maritime cooperation during Wong’s visit to India.
-A joint statement announced deeper collaboration in defence technologies and maritime security, with Singapore acknowledging India’s role in the Malacca Strait underscoring the growing strategic amity between the two nations.